tolgayilmaz86/MuscleMemoryTrainer/README.md

 - Keep business logic out of UI slots; place it in `services/` or `models/` modules if the app grows.
 - Use `resource_path()` from `app.py` whenever you need to read bundled assets, so paths work both in dev and in packaged builds.
 - Run `pytest` for quick checks; add more tests around non-UI logic as the app evolves.

+## Input calibration
+- Use the “Input Settings” tab to select your pedals HID device and wheel HID device.
+- Calibrate throttle/brake on the pedals device, and steering on the wheel device (follow the prompt).
+- Click “Save to config.ini” to persist the discovered report lengths and byte offsets per device.
+- Targets and grid division are also persisted to `config.ini` and restored on launch.
+- The file is written to your user config folder (`AppConfigLocation`) as `config.ini`.

+## Static Brake mode
+- Use the “Static Brake” tab to practice matching a predefined brake trace (red) with your pedal input (gray).
+- Presets are built-in; you can save your recorded attempt as a custom trace (“Save trace…”) and it will be stored in `config.ini`.
+- Use “Import/Export trace…” to move traces between PCs (JSON files).